wildfly/quickstart/cmt/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on a JBoss AS 7 or EAP 6.
+The application this project produces is designed to be run on a JBoss AS 7 or JBoss Enterprise Application Platform 6.
-The following instructions target JBoss AS 7, but they also apply to JBoss EAP 6.
+The following instructions target JBoss AS 7, but they also apply to JBoss Enterprise Application Platform 6.

 ## Testing the application